lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-30-Quotienting.md

 ### A small example

 Let's define the set of integers from pairs of natural numbers by quotienting.
-Our equivalence relation on such pairs is
+The required equivalence relation on such pairs is

 $$
 \begin{align*}